All Episodes

 This guy is abusively biased.

-You cannot have political partisans, and this is my my point from the beginning, and I had no idea how right I was.
+And this is my point from the beginning, and I had no idea how right I was.

-And that is why is Mueller appointing people that only donate to Obama Clinton and the DNC.
+And that is, why is Mueller appointing people that only donate to Obama, Clinton, and the DNC?

 You know, why did he pick somebody like Weissman with his atrocious record?

-And then you've got this guy praising Sally Yates, and one has to ask how politicized the criminal justice system is if these are the people that Mueller has appointed, and if they were not driven politically and ideologically from the get-go.
+And one has to ask how politicized the criminal justice system is if these are the people that Mueller has appointed and if they were not driven politically and ideologically from the get-go.

 Well, that's right.

-The deep state is running our government, and when Mueller comes in, any special counsel comes in, he takes these officials from the FBI, the top echelons of the FBI and the Justice Department, and uh they don't believe in what the president's trying to accomplish.
+And when Mueller comes in, any special counsel comes in, he takes these officials from the FBI, the top echelons of the FBI and the Justice Department.

-They're supposed to enforce the rule of law in a neutral way, and they've demonstrated through these emails that they're not willing to do that, praising lawlessness, attacking President Trump while he's running for office, while praising Hillary Clinton in the case of Peter Struck, while he's supposed to be investigating her.
+Praising lawlessness, attacking President Trump while he's running for office while praising Hillary Clinton in the case of Peter Strzok while he's supposed to be investigating her.

-This is strike two for Mr. Mueller, and I've long believed that he's out of control.
+And I've long believed that he's out of control.

-His office is compromised, and it needs to be shut down.
+And it needs to be shut down.

 Yeah.

-Well, uh, let me first go on to the other news that you were able to pick up here.
+Well, let me first go on to the other news that you were able to pick up here.

-Um, and I did like your line that you felt that the FBI probe of Hillary's emails and Mueller's investigation of Trump is irredeemably compromised.
+And I did like your line that you felt that the FBI probe of Hillary's emails and Mueller's investigation of Trump is irredeemably compromised.

-And your group, Judicial Watch, uh sued the feds to release the documents pertaining to the former Attorney General Loretta Lynch's tarmac meeting with Bill Clinton just days before she made her decision as it relates to Hillary Clinton and exonerated her, which was highly and totally inappropriate, and how she lectured and Comey obeyed, I guess, you know, the order not to call it an investigation, but to call it a matter.
+And your group, Judicial Watch, sued the feds to release the documents pertaining to the former Attorney General Loretta Lynch's tarmac meeting with Bill Clinton just days before she made her decision as it relates to Hillary Clinton and exonerated her, which was highly and totally inappropriate, and how she lectured and Comey obeyed, I guess, you know, the order not to call it an investigation, but to call it a matter.

 And of course, then the drafting of this took away the legal language of gross negligence to extreme carelessness.

-But anyway, it took what, six weeks after the Justice Department, after the ruling for the Justice Department to turn over 29 pages.
+But anyway, it took, what, six weeks after the Justice Department, after the ruling for the Justice Department, to turn over 29 pages.

 Well, I don't think they turned out to be particularly good for you.